Asian Studies

 ASIAN-110 First Year Chinese I

-This is an intensive course with emphasizing the rapid development of listening and speaking ability and intended for students with no prior knowledge of Mandarin Chinese.
+ASIAN-110 is the first semester of the first-year Chinese course.
+This course is intended for students with no or very little prior knowledge of Mandarin Chinese.
 Points of focus include pronunciation and tones, basic syntax, high-frequency vocabulary words, conversational flow, and an introduction to reading and writing Chinese characters.
 Relevant cultural knowledge and activities will be incorporated into the curriculum.
 The class will initially be conducted in both English and Chinese, with the proportion of Chinese steadily increasing over the first two months, after which the great majority of instruction will be in Chinese.
-Supplements class work with lab.
+Learning is supplemented by online learning resources, out-of-class language partner sessions, Language and Culture Commons Question and Answer sessions and the Chinese Language Table.

 Applies to requirement(s): Humanities; Language